waheedi/aws-springboot-ansible/README.md

 - An auto_deploy python script that takes multiple profiles as arguments and create a full deploy for them, (multi-region fault-tolerant) which can be run using `./auto_deploy create prod prod-west` it will automatically create a failover dns aliases for the first two regions
 - aws-autoscale role can be used when there is a custom ami to boot from, for autoscaling and faster deploy time (a custom ami for us-west-1 and us-east-1 is already created for demo purposes)
 - aws-cleanup role, to cleanup any related service or file that has been generated for a profile
+- auto_deploy support extra arguments like `-e aws_profile=time-app-west --start-at-task="\"minimal_python : Install python for Ansible use (Facts gathering)"\"` but they need to be the last arguments provided, like `./auto-deploy create profile -e ...`
+- auto_deploy support takes the first argument as action, available actions are create: to make a full deployment, delete: will delete all generated aws services and files, route: will route two regions with aliases to the same DNS name (failover scenario)

 ##### for bonus points:
 - For multi-region multi-az: `./auto_deploy create profile-east profile-west`